lazzarello/griftblog/_posts/tech/2023-12-30-system-76-oryx-pro.md

   - computer
   - linux
 ---
-# System76 Oryx Pro

 My employer bought me a [System76 Oryx Pro](https://system76.com/laptops/oryx) which I customized with a Nvidia 4070, 32 GB of RAM and 2TB of extra NVMe storage.
 It came out to almost $3000 including tax and shipping.

 My intended use is for software development, audio engineering and AI research and development.
 So far so good!
 It's a great computer.
-I removed the Pop!_OS distribution created by the vendor and replaced it with Ubuntu Studio 23.10.
+I removed the Pop!_OS distribution installed by the vendor and replaced it with Ubuntu Studio 23.10.
 All the hardware does what I expect.
 The GPU has decent specs.
 Here's the output of `nvidia-smi`

 ```
 Sat Dec 30 20:29:41 2023